PLCB4

 1-Phosphatidylinositol-4,5-bisphosphate phosphodiesterase beta-4 is an enzyme that in humans is encoded by the PLCB4 gene.

 Function

 The protein encoded by this gene catalyzes the formation of inositol 1,4,5-trisphosphate and diacylglycerol from phosphatidylinositol 4,5-bisphosphate.
 This reaction uses calcium as a cofactor and plays an important role in the intracellular transduction of many extracellular signals in the retina.
 Two transcript variants encoding different isoforms have been found for this gene.

+Oncogenic mutations in this gene have been found in cases of uveal melanoma.